and Billy E

 Strength of Schedule in Weeks 14-16

-ow excited did we all get when our running backs played against the Bills or Raiders last year?
+How excited did we all get when our running backs played against the Eagles last year?
 Their rush defenses were horrendous.
 And wouldn't it suck to have your top WR going against the Jets in your fantasy playoffs when you can count on All World CB Revis neutralizing him?

 What you want to do is take some time at mid-season, whether it is Week 7 or 8 really doesn't matter, and write down the 5 or 6 defenses that are just awful against the run and or against the pass.
-Last year the Lions or the Chiefs were two of those teams that were just awful on defense.
-They were on my list.
 Then, we get a schedule and we circle those team's games in the weeks that our playoffs are played.
 If some team plays two or more of the defenses on our list, we immediately evaluate the possibility of a trade involving one of the players on that team.
 If not we look at all the teams and the possibilities of pulling off a trade involving one of the solid players on that team.

 Here is the key - you are not necessarily trying to get the stars from that particular team that plays a weak defense, that may take too much work.
 You are trying to get the solid players that are going to have big weeks during the playoffs, yet may be more affordable or even available.